Secrets of Anadromous Fish Migration: The Moon and Fish Runs

 The Moon's Invisible Hand: Tides, Currents, and Cues

-So, how does the Moon, millions of miles away, tell a fish it’s time to move?
+So, how does the Moon, roughly 239,000 miles away, tell a fish it's time to move?
 It all comes down to tides and currents.

 The Moon's Gravity = Tides: The Moon's gravity pulls on the Earth, especially on our oceans.
 This pull creates the daily rise and fall of ocean water we call tides.